 In 2016 IBM was named, for the third year in a row, the world’s most gay-friendly employer by Workplace Pride, based in Amsterdam.
 This announcement was the result of the foundation’s Global Benchmark survey that scored large international employers for their LGBT workplace inclusion policies and practices around the world.

-In addition, for the 10th consecutive year, IBM scored 100 percent on the Human Rights Campaign Foundation’s Corporate Equality Index, the national benchmarking tool for corporate policies and practices related to LGBT employees.
-The index, released each fall, provides an in-depth analysis and rating of large US employers and their policies and practices pertinent to LGBT employees, such as equal employment opportunity policies that include sexual orientation and gender identity or expression, employment benefits for all benefits-eligible US employees, and ongoing LGBT-specific engagements that extend across the company.
+In addition, for the 14th consecutive year, IBM scored 100 percent on the Human Rights Campaign’s Corporate Equality Index, the national benchmarking tool for corporate policies and practices related to LGBT employees.
+The index, released each autumn, provides an in-depth analysis and rating of large U.S. employers and their policies and practices pertinent to LGBT employees, such as equal-employment opportunity policies that include sexual orientation and gender identity or expression, employment benefits for all benefits-eligible U.S. employees, and ongoing LGBT-specific engagements that extend across the company.

 Advancement of women

 More than 24 percent of IBM’s global executive population is made up of women.
 About two-thirds of IBM’s women executives across the world are working mothers, demonstrating that women can pursue a career and motherhood at our company.

 IBM was recognized by Working Mother Media as one of the top 10 companies on both its 2016 100 Best Companies (for the 31st consecutive year) and Best Companies for Multicultural Women lists.
 IBM was also named a top 10 employer by Working Mother India in its inaugural year.
 In addition, the National Association of Female Executives recognized IBM among the top 10 of its Top 50 Companies for Executive Women.